softlayer/githubio_source/content/reference/services/SoftLayer_User_Customer_OpenIdConnect/getApiAuthenticationKeys.md

 ---
 title: "getApiAuthenticationKeys"
 description: "Retrieve a portal user's API Authentication keys.
-There is a max limit of two API keys per user."
+There is a max limit of one API key per user."
 layout: "method"
 tags:
     - "method"